 What does “Invictus” mean?

-“Invictus” is the name of a short Victorian poem by the English poet William Ernest Henley (1849–1903) that’s used throughout the movie.
+“Invictus” is actually the name of a short Victorian poem by the English poet William Ernest Henley (1849–1903) that’s used throughout the movie.

 Out of the night that covers me,